Full Hunter’s Moon, Orionid meteor shower to peak this week: Here’s how to view - NewsBreak

 Why is it called the “Hunter’s Moon?”
 According to the Farmers Almanac , October’s full moon gets its nickname from the hunting season.
 Other names for October’s full moon include the “Blood Moon” and the “Sanguine Moon.”

 Some say this full moon appears more orange in color.
-It also appears bigger than other full moons because of an optical illusion.Meteorite crashes down on sleeping Canadian woman’s bed, missing by inches
+It also appears bigger than other full moons because of an optical illusion.When you can see October’s full moon in Tennessee

 Another spectacle this month for astronomy lovers is the Orionid meteor shower, the second meteor shower of the month after the rare Draconids peaked a few weeks ago .